-Asset Class Disposal Strategy Desktop & Mobile Computers Once ICT asset has been identified for renewal the old asset will be disposed of.
-In some cases assets might be identified for disposal Network Equipment and not replaced.
-Currently no specific criteria for this has been identified.
-Security System Miscellaneous Equipment Disposals are to be identified in AMP and in consequent works program that feeds into the LTFP and budget process.
-Any other disposals that are not in an endorsed program should adhere to disposal delegation requirements and relevant management practices.
+Asset Type Disposal Strategy Desktop & Mobile Computers Once ICT assets have been identified for renewal the old asset will be disposed of.
+In some cases, assets might be identified for disposal and not replaced.
+Currently no specific criteria for this Network Equipment have been identified.
+Security System Disposals are to be identified during the AMP and in consequent works program review.
+Miscellaneous Equipment Any other disposals that are not in an endorsed program should adhere to disposal delegation requirements and relevant policies and management practices.